ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The document defines the following terms:

 Service & Infrastructure Maps (SIMAP):
-: SIMAP is a data model that provides a view of the operator's networks and Services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
-It specifically provides an approach to model multi-layered topology and an appropriate mechanism to navigate amongst layers and correlate between them.
-  This includes layers from physical topology to Service topology.
+: SIMAP defines a data model for core topological entities, their role in the network, core topological properties, and relationships both inside each layer and between the layers.
+It provides a view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
+Specifically for multi-layered topologies with an appropriate mechanism to navigate amongst layers and correlate between them.
+This includes layers from physical topology to service topology.

-: This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).
-: A SIMAP model defines the core topological entities, their role in the network, core topological properties, and relationships both inside each layer and between the layers.
-: It is the basic topological model with references/pointers to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+It is a basic topological model applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.) with references/pointers to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.

 SIMAP modelling:
 : SIMAP modelling is the set of principles, guidelines, and conventions to model the SIMAP